stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- Their IPO was everywhere in the news, and you could not buy the stock before.
+\- Their IPO was pre released, you could not buy the stock before.

 &nbsp;